 1. Consider Whether Venture Capital is Right for Your Business

 As a foundational matter, carefully consider whether raising venture capital is appropriate for your goals and the needs of your business.
-If you do decide that raising venture financing is appropriate, determine how much capital you want to raise.
+If you do decide that raising venture capital financing is appropriate, determine how much capital you want to raise.
 With this, research your prospective investors.
 Not every venture investor will invest in every industry or stage of development.
 Having a targeted list of appropriate prospective investors will save you a great deal of time.

 2. Prepare your Material